danielrole/NN-Mathematical-Theory/docs/index.md

 This project aims to compile the topics seen in the Applied Mathematics Seminars I and II, of the semesters 2021-1, 2021-2 and 2022-1 Taught by Dr. Miguel Arturo Ballesteros Montero, Head of Department of the Research Institute of Applied Mathematics and systems (IIMAS).

 Acknowledgments:
-This project is in charge of Daniel Robles Leong and Mario Raúl Guzmán Gutiérrez, who appreciate the interest and effort, of all those involved in the project:
+This project is in charge of [Daniel Robles Leong](https://www.linkedin.com/in/danielrole/) and [Mario Raúl Guzmán Gutiérrez](https://www.linkedin.com/in/marioraulgz/), who appreciate the interest and effort, of all those involved in the project:

 Ariadna Amayrani Ferrari Pardiño - Jorge Iván Reyes Hernández - Enrique Jiménez Villarreal - Noel De la Cruz Velasquez - Ángel Edmundo Hernández Martínez - Axel Francisco Leon Paloma - César Miguel Aguirre Calzadilla - Rodrigo Emanuel Albarrán Ruiz

-Can be downloaded using here: [Class Notes](https://github.com/danielrole/NN-Mathematical-Theory/raw/main/MainNotas.pdf)
+Can be downloaded using here: [Class Notes (Spanish)](https://github.com/danielrole/NN-Mathematical-Theory/raw/main/MainNotas.pdf)

 ## Introduction to Neural Network Structure
 One initial approach to this concept is the "Universal Approximation Theorem" proposed by George Cybenko in 1989.
 This theorem proves that the Multilayer Perceptron approaches any continuous function as much as we want without ensuring complete convergence.